davisv007/batchaudio/README.md

 Dependencies:
 python3,

 ffmpeg,

 and pydub (pip install pydub).

+To use:

-Copy any wav file into the same directory as the python script, double click the batch script and violla.
+Copy any wav file(s) into the same directory as the python script, double click the batch script and violla.